ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 Name fields must be alphanumeric, i.e. no gaps or special characters.

-Note, this feature is enabled on iPad, iPhone, Android, Windows and Chrome App versions of the Showcase Workshop app.
+Note, this feature is enabled on browser, iPad, iPhone, Android, Windows and Mac versions of the Showcase Workshop app.

+## Hotspot URL Special variables

+In the target of a hotspot the following variables are supported:

+  - `${userEmail}` - When the Showcase is previewed or viewed on a device this variable will be replace with the email of the currently logged in user.
+  - `${userInfoJwt}` - When the Showcase is previewed or viewed on a device this variable will be replace with a [JSON Web Token](https://jwt.io) (JWT).
+The JWT contains the keys `email`, `first_name` and `last_name`.
+It's secret that can be used to verify the signature can be found on your workshop settings page.

+This is supported progressively for clients that have had releases since February 2020.

 ## Showcase App Linking (incoming and outgoing)